iamgroot42/IRsea/README.md

 * User tries sending a file that doesn'r exist on their system.
 * Messages from people have username in brackets, messages from groups have group's name in square brackets.
 * Multiple files waiting for a person to receive (multiset is used in backend, so a person can have multiple pending files).
+* A message is sent to the reciepent whenever a file is sent for them by anyone.

 ### Example (for client)